Sriram Venkatesan, FAWM

 What can I do to stand out from the crowd?

-A quality longitudinal experience in tactical medicine is a welcome attribute in any potential applicant.
+Quality longitudinal experience in tactical medicine is a welcome attribute in any applicant.
 Despite this, meaningful opportunities vary across residency programs.
 Field experience in any area of prehospital medicine, including EMS and disaster medicine, can be helpful in gauging a candidate’s aptitude for practicing medicine outside of a hospital and his/her understanding of the challenges such work entails.
-Early rotations and involvement with local law enforcement training scenarios shows significant interest over other candidates.
+Early rotations and involvement with local law enforcement training scenarios show significant interest over other candidates.
 Most residency programs are willing to set up rotations with local law enforcement and first responders to give the resident adequate exposure.
 Consider completing field tactical medicine certification courses like TCCC or TECC.

 Should I join a hospital committee?

-Hospital committees related to tactical medicine are rare, but serving on them (if possible) would be a beneficial experience if possible.
+Hospital committees related to tactical medicine are rare, but serving on them (if possible) would be a beneficial experience.